chaos1231107/chaos1231107/README.md

   </h2>

 ## Aerospace Engineering(Rocket Science)
-  ### 1. Altitude controling algorithm (managing and correcting sensor valuess by using PID, Low pass Filter, Kalman filter etc..)
+  ### 1. Altitude controling algorithm (Managing and correcting sensor valuess by using PID, Low pass Filter, Kalman filter etc..)
   ### 2. How to communicate between rocket and ground station without disconnection of packets

   ### 3. Simulating and predicting rocket's optimal trajectory by using AI algorithms